vercel/modelfusion/docs/guide/function/generate-image.md

 ]);
 ```

-## Prompt Format
+## Prompt Template

-[Prompt formats](/api/interfaces/PromptFormat) change the prompt format that an image generation model accepts.
+[Prompt templates](/api/interfaces/PromptTemplate) change the prompt template that an image generation model accepts.
 This enables the use of abstracted prompts, e.g. basic prompts that are just text.

-You can map the prompt of an [ImageGenerationModel](/api/interfaces/ImageGenerationModel) using the `withPromptFormat()` method.
+You can map the prompt of an [ImageGenerationModel](/api/interfaces/ImageGenerationModel) using the `withPromptTemplate()` method.
-For convenience, models with clear prompt formats have a `withTextPrompt()` method that returns a model with a simple text prompt.
+For convenience, models with clear prompt templates have a `withTextPrompt()` method that returns a model with a simple text prompt.

 ### Basic Prompts